theforeman/forklift/README.md

 1. Ensure you have Vagrant installed
    * For **libvirt**:
      1. Ensure you have the prerequisites installed `sudo yum install ruby rubygems gcc`
-     2. Download the appropriate distribution package and install from [Vagrant 1.3.5 Download](http://downloads.vagrantup.com/tags/v1.3.5)
+     2. Vagrant 1.6.5+ can be downloaded and installed from [Vagrant Downloads](http://www.vagrantup.com/downloads.html)
-   * For **Virtualbox**, Vagrant 1.5+ can be downloaded and installed from [Vagrant 1.5 Download](http://www.vagrantup.com/downloads.html)
+   * For **Virtualbox**, Vagrant 1.6.5+ can be downloaded and installed from [Vagrant Downloads](http://www.vagrantup.com/downloads.html)
 1. Clone this repository - `git clone https://github.com/Katello/katello-deploy.git`
 1. Enter the repository - `cd katello-deploy`